ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 Specify the number of VMs (virtual machines) to license, in increments of 10.
 At least 10 VMs are required for license management.

-After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified in the order, you can replace your Caveonix RiskForesight license by ordering a larger license, copying the license to your Caveonix RiskForesight console, and then deleting the previous license from the {{site.data.keyword.vmwaresolutions_full}} console.
+After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified in the order, you can replace your Caveonix RiskForesight license by ordering a larger license, copying the license to your Caveonix RiskForesight console, and then deleting the previous license from the {{site.data.keyword.vmwaresolutions_short}} console.

 For more information, see:
 * [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure)